HungryTurtleCode/htc_website/_posts/2016-05-22-16-bootstrap-alerts.md

 }
 {% endhighlight %}

+You may be wondering why we have the line
+{% ihighlight javascript %}{% raw %}
+numQuestionsAnswered >= quizLength
+{% endraw %}{% endihighlight %} rather than simply
+{% ihighlight javascript %}{% raw %}
+numQuestionsAnswered === quizLength.
+{% endraw %}{% endihighlight %}
-You may be wondering why we have the line <span class="lang:js decode:true crayon-inline">numQuestionsAnswered >= quizLength</span>  rather than simply <span class="lang:js decode:true crayon-inline">numQuestionsAnswered === quizLength.</span>  I mean, if all questions have been answered numQuestionsAnswered will be exactly equal to the length of the quiz.
+I mean, if all questions have been answered numQuestionsAnswered will be exactly equal to the length of the quiz.
 Right?

 The problem is that we do not stop the user from clicking continue on the same answered question twice.
 For example, the user answers question 1 and clicks continue which will call the questionAnswered function and increment numQuestionsAnswered and move us to question two.